2026 RPI Research Fellows

 “Strengthening Knowledge about Rural Nonprofit Capacity & Philanthropy”

 Dr. Walters’s fellowship work will focus on multiple aspects of nonprofit capacity in rural areas.
 She will explore the use of technology for rural nonprofits and its effect on their fundraising capacity.
-This research will focus on how this technology could be used to diversify and stabilize funding streams in times of funding disruption and for those will limited capacity.
+This research will focus on how this technology could be used to diversify and stabilize revenue streams in times of funding disruption and for organizations with limited capacity.
 She will also dive into the perceptions of rural communities and nonprofits investigating how perceptions of rural areas affect grant making through the lens of perceived impact, racism, classism, and other cultural forces and how rural nonprofits are navigating these challenges in serving marginalized and vulnerable populations.

 Research Focus: